openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Cameras that have built in MJPEG abilities can stream to openHAB with the MJPEG format with next to no CPU load, less than 1 second lag, and FFmpeg does not need to be installed.
 Cameras without this ability can still use this binding to convert their RTSP H.264 format to MJPEG (keep reading for more on this below) and this will take a lot of CPU power to handle the conversion.
-The alternative HLS format does not need the conversion and does not use any CPU to speak of, however due to HLS needing to buffer the files to disk, the HLS will result in lag (delay) behind real time.
+The alternative HLS format does not need the conversion and does not use any CPU to speak of.
 For video without a delay, you need MJPEG and without a camera that can create it, you will need to use a lot of CPU power.
 This could be done in a dedicated video server which will be the only way with lots of cameras unless you purchase cameras that have the ability built in.

 An alternative way to keep the CPU load low is to use the `snapshots.mjpeg` feature of the binding to create a stream from the cameras snapshots instead of the RTSP stream.